britram/taps-transports/draft-ietf-taps-transports.md

   - authentication of both ends of a connection (TLS, DTLS)
   - confidentiality (TLS, DTLS)
   - cryptographic integrity protection (TLS, DTLS)

+- Uni- and bidirectional communication <!-- editors note: Where does this belong?
+Or remove here and in feature lists above!-->

 # IANA Considerations